-Port Tonic : The true cocktail time !
+Port Tonic: The true refreshing cocktail time!

 White port is a fortified wine (some spirit is added, aguardente, to stop the fermentation and keep some residual sugar) made from a blend of the noblest of the classic Douro white varieties: Malvasia Fina, Gouveio, Rabigato, Códega, Bical… The grapes are grown in the Douro Valley and the wine is made and aged on Porto, more specifically at the other side of river in Vilanova de Gaia.
 The blend of grapes remains a secret in every winery.
 Practically unknown -red ports are the big players – white port is lighter in the mouth.